tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

 #### `SUB`

 * Inputs and outputs must be in 8-bit quantized format.
-* Only addition with two inputs is supported.
 * Fused `NONE`, `RELU`, `RELU_N1_TO_1`, and `RELU6` activations are supported, but fused `TANH` and `SIGN_BIT` activations are not.